dpfens/dpfens.github.io/blog/_posts/2019-05-05-structuring-donor-databases-networks.md

 print 'Standard SBM balance ratio: %s' % partition_balance(standard_state) print 'DC-SBM balance ratio: %s' % partition_balance(dc_state)
 {% endraw %}{% endhighlight %}

+These quantitative comparisons reveal important trade-offs.
+A model with lower description length isn't necessarily "better" if it produces partitions that don't align with actionable fundraising segments.
+Similarly, perfect balance (from normalized cuts) may split natural donor communities that should be kept together.
+Use these metrics to narrow your choices, but always validate that the resulting partitions make practical sense for your institution's fundraising strategy.
+The best partition is one that both fits the data well and translates into clear, actionable donor segments.

 **Practical recommendations:**